The quote-to-cash process explained: Steps, benefits, and more

 By enabling an eSignature solution, you can drastically reduce the time spent obtaining signatures to finalize contracts.
 An effective eSignature tool provides visibility into when contracts have been delivered and viewed, and which parties have yet to sign—so you can follow up accordingly.

 7. Order fulfillment

-Once the contract has been signed, operations jumps into gear to ensure that the right products are delivered to the right customers - in a timely manner.
-Having an integrated, visible system that provides one connected view of the customer can ensure that the changes to the order and requirements are reflected in the final product.
-Having a full quote-to-cash solution will ensure that the agreed upon quotes, pricing and contracting terms are communicated to the necessary parties, and connected to your ERP system.
+Once the contract has been signed, operations can jump into gear to ensure that the products are delivered promptly and accurately.
+An integrated, automated system provides a holistic view of the customer’s journey, to ensure that any changes to the order are reflected in the final product delivery.
+An end-to-end QTC solution will also help to ensure that the agreed-upon quotes, pricing, and contracting terms are communicated to the necessary parties.

 9. Revenue recognition

 The revenue recognition stage is when payment is received from the company and the revenue is officially recorded, to maintain an accurate view of profit and loss.

 Recognizing revenue incorrectly carries significant risk.
 When important details of your contracts—like pricing, net payment terms, and delivery schedules—are shared with your accounting department automatically, your company will be more likely to recognize revenue correctly.